pminmin/RoomAI/docs/Basic/README.md

 We define Player, Env, and Info as abstract classes in [roomai/abstract/Abstract.py](https://github.com/roomai/RoomAI/blob/master/roomai/abstract/Abstract.py), and all corresponding classes must extend them.

-#### 1.Info
+#### 1. Info

-The info is the information sent by env to player, which is consisted of public states、private states and person state.
+The info is the information sent by env to player, which is consisted of private_state、 public_state and person_state.

 <pre>

+class AbstractPrivateState:
+    pass

 class AbstractPublicState:
     # players[turn] will take a action
     turn              = None

-class AbstractPrivateState:
-    pass

 class AbstractPersonState:
     id                = None